Memphis Mafia: Bodyguards, road managers and other employees

-Unhealthy influence over Elvis
+Relationship with Elvis

 "Presence of the Entourage"

 Elvis' father Vernon increasingly distrusted and disliked many members of the Memphis Mafia as Elvis' financial condition deteriorated in 1972.
 Presley's rapid financial deterioration was partly a result of his divorce from Priscilla, which was finalized on October 9, 1973, as well as Colonel Tom Parker's exorbitant percentage of Presley's earnings.

 The most publicized fallout came when Vernon Presley fired Elvis' longtime friends Red West and Sonny West on July 13, 1976.

 Elvis' expenses were increasing at an alarming rate, and there were complaints and threats of lawsuits about the manner in which the Wests interacted with fans.
 After being in Elvis' employment, both Red and Sonny were paid a few weeks' severance pay.
 Their requests to speak directly to Elvis about their employment termination and the nominal severance pay were not granted.
 Red West, Sonny West, and Elvis himself felt betrayed, and all parties were reportedly upset over the firings.
-The Wests and Dave Hebler (who was the third bodyguard also fired at that time) publicly asked for $1 million dollars for whoever who would agree to publish their tell-all book.
+The Wests and Dave Hebler (who was the third bodyguard also fired at that time) publicly asked for $1 million for whoever who would agree to publish their tell-all book.

 When Parker informed Elvis that the Wests were writing a "tell-all book" about Elvis, which included the disclosure of Elvis' addiction to prescribed pain medications, he was furious as well as "hurt".
 Elvis and Parker discussed offering the Wests a monetary settlement in return for a written agreement the book would not be published, and their experiences with Elvis, on stage and off would remain confidential.

 An agreement was not reached, and when Elvis received a copy of the book entitled Elvis: What Happened? (which was first published on July 12, 1977), he worried that his reputation would be adversely affected.
 Most of all, Elvis was concerned his daughter Lisa Marie as well as Vernon, would be adversely affected by the contents of the book.
 The publication of the book bothered Elvis on a personal and professional level during the last months of his life.
 His last phone call with Red West was published in the press in October 1976.
 Despite his concern, Elvis still found the strength to joke about the situation, telling his entourage that two of his former friends had become reporters.

 In numerous press conferences concerning Elvis: What Happened?, both of the West cousins stated they wrote the book in part to make Elvis realize that his dependence on prescription medications was (literally) killing him.
 They stated they hoped their book would "shock" Elvis into seeking medical care away from the physicians who were complicit in prescribing Elvis large amounts of prescription medications and fully resting and becoming "clean" off of these prescribed drugs.
 They contradicted themselves by going on talking about Elvis personal issues after his death.
 Sonny West admitted to Jerry Schilling that he wrote the book to make some money.